Matt Green (footballer): Birmingham City

 After a trial with Championship club Birmingham City in May 2013, Green signed a two-year contract with the club on 3 July 2013.
 He scored his first goal for the club against Shamrock Rovers during a pre-season tour of Ireland, but was then knocked unconscious in a challenge and received eight minutes of treatment before being stretchered off.
-He made his competitive debut in a 1–0 defeat at home to Watford on 3 August, and his first competitive goal for the club opened the scoring in a 3–2 defeat at Leicester City three weeks later.
+He made his debut in a 1–0 defeat at home to Watford on 3 August, and his first competitive goal for the club opened the scoring in a 3–2 defeat at Leicester City three weeks later.
 Green scored the second goal, "a superb right-foot finish at the back post" from Mitch Hancox's cross, as Birmingham beat holders Swansea City 3–1 in the third round of the League Cup.
 He started the next three games, without scoring, but was omitted from the matchday squad thereafter.
 In early November, Green damaged cruciate ligaments in training and was expected to miss the rest of the season.
 His recovery was beset by complications, and he finally regained fitness towards the end of the 2014–15 season, making appearances for the development squad and scoring in the Birmingham Senior Cup final.
 The club confirmed he would be released when his contract expired.

 Return to Mansfield Town

 Following his release by Birmingham, Green returned to Mansfield Town on 22 May 2015.
-He scored a header against Carlisle United to keep Mansfield's hopes of promotion alive.
-This goal proved to be his last for Mansfield.
-He was released by Mansfield at the end of the 2016–17 season.
+He scored a header against Carlisle United to keep Mansfield's hopes of promotion alive, but this goal proved to be his last for the club, and he was released at the end of the 2016–17 season.